JacobOaks/steelhacks19/README.md

 ![Brazil](https://i.imgur.com/bzttzeC.png)

-The takeaway from this project is more than aesthetic.
+### Application

-Sure, theoretically it would be very cool to have one's background set to the artwork corresponding to their current location.
-Their phone's background would change as the user went about their daily life, and it would be neat to begin to associate places with specific pieces of art.
+There are a couple practical applications we had in mind for this app.

-However, some who have seen this project have also noted how it could be used for security purposes or proof of location purposes.
+For one, it would be very cool to have one's background set to the artwork corresponding to their current location.
+Their phone's background would change as the user went about their daily life, and the user would begin to associate places with specific pieces of art.
+Seeing what piece of art awaits them could be added to list of excitements involved in a user's traveling to a new place.

-For example, having screenshotted a specific piece of art could prove to somebody that the user was in a certain location.
+Some other folks who have seen this project have also noted how it could be used for security purposes or proof of location purposes.
+Having obtained and saved a specific piece of art could prove to somebody that the user was in a certain location that they were supposed to be in.